sjholton/Kulkarni-Group-Handbook/Tips and Tricks .md

 Metadynamics - Be careful about the units being used.
 CP2K defaults into internal_cp2k while providing output, we usually care about Ang.
 Indexing - cp2k counts from index 1 ..
 N, while ASE/VMD starts from index 0

+Packages not loaded in NERSC: Make sure to download the .bashrc file and .bash.ext file from the repo_shared folder to your account
+Cannot get Pulse Secure to connect: Sam still has problems with this scipy.optimize.minimize not working: function to optimize must be a function of one argument containing all the parameters you want to optimize python can't call ase: make sure ase has the correct path variable math eqns in python don't work: make sure things are written as ```2*x``` not ```2x``` and ```x**3``` instead of ```x^3``` weird things happen during vasp vibrational calculation: set NSW to 1